-As part of Yamaha outboards under the motor shroud (engine cover) on the port side of the outboard engine is a n electrical cover plate.
-Inside this cover is a variety of fuses protecting various engine components.
-There are also extra fuses stored along with a fuse puller.
-For further information, refer to the manufacturer's outboard engine manual.
+As part of select outboards under the motor shroud (engine cover) on the lower port side of the outboard engine is a fuel filter.
+Periodically check to ensure the fuel filter is clean and free of water.
+When reinstalling the filter tighten to manufacturer's specifications.
+Check for leaks after starting the engine.
+For more information refer to the outboard manufacturer's owners manual or contact a Regal dealer or marine professional.

-Checking Fuel System Water Separator Filter
+Checking 10 Micron Water Separator Filter